Jovita Neliupšienė: Biography

 In 2009, she advised President Grybauskaitė, and coordinated the issues of the European Council meetings.
 In 2012, after Darius Semaška's departure, she became the president's Chief Adviser - Head of the Foreign Policy Group.
 On 18 August 2015, Neliupšienė became the Lithuanian ambassador to the European Union, until August 2020.

-Neliupšienė is one of the 89 people from the European Union against whom Russia has imposed sanctions.
+As of 2015, Neliupšienė was one of the 89 people from the European Union against whom Russia had imposed sanctions.

+She was interviewed by Cecilia Vega for a 60 Minutes story on "mysterious Russian death syndrome", which was broadcast in November 2024.